 http://www.webdelsol.com/IBPC/

 Visit Web del Sol, home of the prestigious Interboard Poetry Competition.
 View its list of participating sites and join a couple.
-You'll work hard at your craft and learn a great deal!
-I know, because I did.
+You'll work hard at your craft and learn a great deal in the process!

 http://www.writers.ns.ca/